-The induction air filter must be cleaned at least once every 50 hours, and more often, even daily, when operating in dusty conditions.
-Extra filters are inexpensive, and a spare should be kept on hand for use as a rapid replacement.
+The wet-type polyurethane foam air filter must be inspected at least once every fifty hours.
+Under extremely adverse operating conditions, it may be necessary to inspect the filter more frequently.
+The filter is disposable and inexpensive and a spare should be kept on hand for a rapid replacement.